Poeschl/Hassio-Addons/README.md

 Those addons might not be stable at all.
 Use at your own risk!

-* Docker Container Stats - Lightwight monitoring of all the running docker containers.
+*Nothing to see here*

 ### 🕸️ Depreciated

 On thoes addons will be not developed anymore.
 Feel free to fork them.

-🤷‍♂️
+* Docker Container Stats - Lightwight monitoring of all the running docker containers.

 ## Installation